maen-bn/docker-php-stack/README.md

 # elephant-whale
-## A tool to help Dockerize your PHP, NGINX, MariaDB based application
+## A tool to help your PHP, NGINX, MariaDB based application into Docker

 ### What is provided